 Sometimes it's not easy for designers to filter out the right color for a design.
 Fortunately, some tools allow us to quickly test different combinations before we spend a lot of time creating an expensive layout.

 Material Design Colour Tool

 Material Design Color Tool creates low fidelity wireframes using two primary colors.

 Adobe Color Wheel

 Adobe Color Wheel not only helps you create different color palettes, but also extracts the used color palettes from existing designs.
 Recently, this is also possible based on color gradients.

 When selecting a suitable color, it's worth taking a close look at the customer's branding: Which color palettes are already in use?
 To what extent may I deviate from them?

-The basics of color theory are also unavoidable: according to your client's particular industry, a color with the appropriate psychological effect can be chosen.
-It's no coincidence that blue is often used in more serious branches - such as insurance, consulting and comparison websites.
-Blue inspires confidence and has a calming effect.
-However, one should not be too general here, as even nuances of the same color can evoke very different emotions.
+The basics of colour theory are also unavoidable: according to the respective industry of your client, a colour with the appropriate psychological effect can be chosen.
+It is no coincidence that blue is often used in more serious branches - such as insurance, consulting and comparison websites.
+Blue has a confidence-inspiring and reassuring effect.
+However, it is important not to be too general here, as even nuances of the same colour can evoke very different emotions.

 Do you know the 60-30-10 rule?

 This is recommended as a golden rule for using color palettes.
 The applied principle: the main color makes up about 60 percent of the layout, a complementary color comprises 30 percent and a third color adds further highlights with 10 percent.
 This arrangement has a particularly well-balanced effect on the user.